arfaamr/GameJam2023-AssetCreation/README.md

    - One document (.pdf) briefly explaining the ideas behind your asset and scenes
    - Please include a picture of your assets/scenes in the .pdf file along with your explanations (indicating which asset\scene files go with each picture)

-You can find some asset and scene examples in the repo folder.

-#### 2. Submission:
-Please fork this repo and include all submission files.
-Only forked repos will be evaluated.\
-Submissions will be accepted until 11:59 PM on July 23rd.

 #### 3. Evaluation Grid:
 | Criteria               | Part 1 Ratings | Part 2 Ratings |